-Abed has suffered with a stammer for most of his life and was worried that this would affect his chances of becoming a teacher.
-Thankfully, the staff at BCU never stopped reassuring him and he’s now working towards his dream career…
+Abed has had a stammer from a very young age and will continue to stammer for the rest of his life.
+He was worried that this would affect his chances of becoming a teacher.
+Thankfully, the staff at BCU provided the support he needed and he’s now working in his dream career.

-I’m so passionate about my teaching career.
-And wanted to help people like myself.
+I’m so passionate about my teaching career and want to help people like myself.
 I have a stammer and often worried this would affect my working capabilities.
-However, BCU never made discouraging comments and were always so supportive, always reassuring me that it wouldn’t stop me from becoming a teacher.
+However, BCU never made discouraging comments and was always so supportive, always reassuring me that it wouldn’t stop me from becoming a teacher.

 To me, ‘I AM BCU’ means being part of a community in Birmingham that helps break down barriers.”

 Thinking about continuing your education studies at university?

 With over 70 education, teacher training and social work courses to choose from, discover the right one for you - from foundation through to postgraduate study.